8fold/github-repo-template/.github/CONTRIBUTING.md

 **Solutions over scapegoats:** There are times when these principles will not be followed or someone will make a mistake.
 Berating the offender doesn't get any of us any closer to improving the execution of these principles.

+**The Community Principle:** If you create or acquire it you help maintain it; time, food, money, and so on.

 ## Code promotion

 Capabilities should be implemented at a low, concrete level before being promoted to higher-levels and made more abstract.